eaimiesylv/simpleTaskFrontend/README.md

 **Project Description**

-This is the admin api of a project that allows you to perform crud operation on a task **Project Limitation**
+This is the admin api of a project that allows to create,update, edit and delete task.
+The Api on the endpoint are called via AJax request using Jquery CDN

+**Project Limitation**

 This is a test project and should not be used for production